-From 6 April 2016 the Scottish rate of income tax will apply where an individual is resident in the United Kingdom (UK) for tax purposes and who has their sole or main place of residence in Scotland.
-The Scottish Rate of Income Tax is the amount of income tax Scottish taxpayers will pay on their non-savings and non-dividend income.
-Where the Scottish Income Tax rate applies the tax code will include an S prefix (except for code NT), for example, S1100L, SD0.
+From 6 April 2016 Scottish income tax will apply where an individual is resident in the United Kingdom (UK) for tax purposes and who has their sole or main place of residence in Scotland.
+Scottish income tax is the amount of income tax Scottish taxpayers will pay on their non-savings and non-dividend income.
+Where Scottish income tax rate applies the tax code will include an S prefix (except for code NT), for example, S1100L, SD0.

-Where an individual is identified as a Scottish Taxpayer, it is crucial that the Scottish Income Tax rate is used in calculating the Income tax.
-The Scottish Income Tax rate(s) is applicable from the 2016-17 Income Tax year and should not be used for cases prior to 6 April 2016.
+Where an individual is identified as a Scottish Taxpayer, it is crucial that the Scottish tax rates are used in calculating the income tax.
+The Scottish tax rate(s) is applicable from the 2016-17 income tax year and should not be used for cases prior to 6 April 2016.

 Further information is given at PAYE100035